 N Seoul Tower, Seoul, South Korea

 The railings at Seoul’s iconic N Seoul Tower are burgeoning with locks (engraved and otherwise) from couples dreaming of enduring love.
-There are even artificial love trees set up for additional locks and a special container for all the keys.
-Good luck finding yours, though.
+There are even artificial trees set up for additional locks and a special container for all the keys.
+Good luck finding yours!

 Butcher’s Bridge, Ljubjana, Slovenia

-The name might not instantly conjure images of serenity and affection, but Ljubjana’s Butcher’s Bridge over the Ljubljanica River is the go-to destination for lovers to place locks in Slovenia’s capital.
-The irony continues with the eerie statues of deformed creatures, a disemboweled Prometheus, and a shamed Adam and Eve having been banished from paradise.
+The name might not instantly conjure images of romance, but Butcher’s Bridge over the Ljubljanica River is the go-to destination for lovers to place locks in Slovenia’s capital.
+The irony continues with statues of deformed creatures, a disemboweled Prometheus, and a shamed Adam and Eve having been banished from paradise.

-The city of Cologne is known for its Romanesque churches, being the place where eau de Cologne was invented, and for the Hohenzollern Bridge (Hohenzollerbrücke).
-Crossing the River Rhine, the bridge is decorated with countless padlocks that prove that love is alive and well.
+The city of Cologne is known for its Romanesque churches, for being the place where eau de Cologne was invented, and for the Hohenzollern Bridge (Hohenzollerbrücke).
+Crossing the Rhine River, the bridge is decorated with countless padlocks that prove love is alive and well.

 Luzhkov Bridge, Moscow, Russia

 Moscow’s Luzhkov Bridge is actually a padlock tree park where one can expect to see a sea of locks (many are red) and even couples in their wedding attire.
-Luzhkov Bridge spans the Moscow River and is conveniently close to the Kremlin and Red Square, Moscow’s most notable landmarks.
+Spanning the Moscow River, Luzhkov Bridge is close to the Kremlin and Red Square, the city's most notable landmarks.

-Affectionately called “Prague Venice,” the area around Čertovka is a popular tourist spot.
-Couples love to leave locks on the Čertovka pedestrian bridge which is on the main walking route between the famous Charles Bridge and Lennon Wall at Lesser Town.
+Affectionately called "Prague Venice," the area around Čertovka is a popular tourist spot.
+Couples enjoy leaving locks on the Čertovka pedestrian bridge, which connects the famous Charles Bridge to the Lennon Wall in Lesser Town.

 Augusta Love Lock Bridge, Augusta, Georgia

 Promise everlasting love at the Love Lock Bridge in the Augusta Canal National Heritage Area (one of only three national heritage areas in Georgia).
-From lions to camels, take pleasure in spotting the unique locks lovingly signed and fastened to the bridge – and then add yours.
+Take a stroll to spot the unique locks lovingly signed and fastened to the bridge—and then add yours.

-Amsterdam’s Staalmeesterbrug in the historic center boasts a spectacular view of the Zuiderkerk (the South Church of Amsterdam).
-This view has been painted by several famous artists including French impressionist Claude Monet of Water Lilies fame.
+Amsterdam’s Staalmeestersbrug boasts a spectacular view of the Zuiderkerk (the South Church of Amsterdam).
+This view has been painted by several famous artists, including the French impressionist Claude Monet.
 It’s on the bridge’s guy wires that couples lay their symbolic padlocks.

 Niagara Falls Love Locks Bridge, Ontario, Canada

 From time immemorial, Niagara Falls has welcomed those in search of romance; it’s the seventh most popular landmark in the world to propose.
-Many are none the wiser that there’s a love locks bridge located behind the Embassy Suites hotel, which conveniently also sells locks.
+Many are unaware that there’s a love locks bridge located behind the Embassy Suites hotel, which conveniently also sells locks.

 Schenley Park Bridge, Pittsburgh, Pennsylvania

 Popular with University of Pittsburgh students, colorful padlocks started appearing on the Schenley Park Bridge in the early 2000s.
-The bridge connects Schenley Plaza and Schenley Park in the beating heart of Oakland.
+The bridge connects Schenley Plaza and Schenley Park in this Pennsylvania city's south Oakland neighborhood.

 Wedding Lock Bridge, Riga, Latvia

 Overlooking Riga’s Freedom Monument in Bastejkalns Park is a small pedestrian bridge that crosses over the city canal.
-It’s called Padlock Bridge or the Wedding Lock Bridge and tradition dictates that hopeful couples should place locks there on their wedding day just after getting married in order to immortalize their love.
+It’s called Padlock Bridge or the Wedding Lock Bridge, and tradition dictates that hopeful couples should place locks there just after the ceremony in order to immortalize their love.

-With a name like Loveland, the nation’s sweetheart city unsurprisingly has various love locks sculptures dotted around.
-When each sculpture gets filled, new ones are added, so your padlock will never be removed and your love truly can last forever.
+With a name like Loveland, the nation's sweetheart city has an abundance of love lock sculptures.
+When each sculpture gets filled, new ones are added, so your padlock will never be removed and your love can truly last forever.